cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 This is an alternative to closing the other end of the channel and proving that closure.
 Either works.

-Calling modules MAY execute any application logic associated with channel closure in conjunction with calling `recvTimeoutPacket`.
+Calling modules MAY atomically execute any application logic associated with channel closure in conjunction with calling `recvTimeoutPacket`.

 ```typescript
 function timeoutClose(packet: Packet, proof: CommitmentProof, proofHeight: uint64) {